Access Denied

 Tips: Keep water at a gentle simmer, not a rolling boil, to prevent tough proteins.
 Add aromatics to poaching liquid (bay leaves, peppercorns, lemon, herbs).
 Save poaching liquid for soups or cooking grains—it's full of flavor.

 Perfect poached chicken: Place chicken breasts in a pot, cover with cold water, add salt and aromatics, bring to a gentle simmer, then turn off heat and cover.
 Let sit 15-20 minutes.
-The chicken will be impossibly tender and juicy.
+The chicken will be very tender and juicy.

 8 Diabetic-Friendly Breakfast Recipes